amiiiiink/innoscripta-news-api/README.md

 ## Overview

 The **Innoscripta News API** is a backend service designed for a news aggregator application.
+It pulls articles from multiple sources, such as:

+- The Guardian
+- The New York Times
+- NewsAPI.org

-It pulls articles from multiple sources, such as The Guardian, The New York Times, and NewsAPI.org, and provides an API for frontend consumption.
+and provides an API for frontend consumption.

 ## Features